China, India, and the Taliban: Geopolitics and Resource Rivalries in Afghanistan

-Last Update: October 12, 2025
+Last Updated: October 15, 2025

 The intricate web of alliances and rivalries in Central Asia continues to evolve, with the Taliban at the center of a complex geopolitical game involving Pakistan, India, China, Russia, and the United States.
 Recent developments reveal a landscape marked by resource exploitation, shifting allegiances, and regional tensions.

-China’s Strategic Moves and Resource Exploitation in Afghanistan
+China’s Strategic Expansion in Afghanistan

 Taliban sells off Afghanistan's natural resources to enrich themselves